-There is a long and drawn out debate in the personal finance world that deals with the Latte.
+There is a long and drawn out debate in personal finance centered around the latte.

 It’s even got its own cool name:

-On one side you’ve got the frugal camp who says spending $4 – $5 for a Starbucks coffee is just plain stupid.
-They argue that you should stop wasting that money and invest it instead.
+On one side of the Latte Factor, you’ve got Team Frugal who says spending $4 – $5 on a cup of coffee is just plain stupid.
+They argue you should stop wasting money and invest it instead.

-And to be fair, there are a lot of well known and great minds in both camps.
+And to be fair, there are a lot of well known and great minds on both sides of the debate.

-While there are plenty of people in the big wins camp, the overwhelming advice amongst popular personal finance is that you should give up the latte.
+While there are plenty of people on Team Big Wins, the overall message most of us receive from personal finance guidance is that you should give up the latte.

 Heck, I even wrote an article about it called 3 Habits That Are Costing You Hundreds of Thousands.

-But regardless of what mindset you tend to have when it comes to these small purchases like special coffee, you need to realize something about both ways of thinking.
+But regardless of your mindset toward small purchases like specialty coffee, you need to realize something about both ways of thinking.

 They both start off with a false assumption.

-Both Camps Assume That You Actually Want The Latte
+Both Teams Assume You Actually Want The Latte

-The frugal argument is that you should learn to make sacrifices in the present so that you can save money for the long term.
+The frugal argument is: You should learn to make sacrifices in the present to save money for the long term.

 They encourage you to put aside your wants for the sake of saving money.
 It’s all about learning to suppress your desires and channel it elsewhere.
 It’s the Mr. Money Mustache way.

 People on Team Big Wins, like Ramit Sethi, argue you should only focus on really big purchases and automate your investments.
 Then spend the remainder of your money on whatever the heck you want.
 A latte (or any other small purchase) is just a drop in the bucket.
 So stop wasting your energy on something with such a minor impact.